 By default it is set to delete cookies over 90 days old, 'Recent document' shortcuts over 14 days old and cached Internet Explorer, Flash & Java files over 5 days old.
 You can of course edit the settings to suit your environment.

-For compatibility with both XP and Vista/Windows 7 the script detects the OS and clears out the appropriate User Profile folders.
+For compatibility with both new and old versions of Windows the script detects the OS and selects the appropriate User Profile folders.

 This script will delete files - make a backup before running it on any live system.